benjamin-heasly/pyramid/docs/core-demo/README.md

 This command is identical to the `convert` command above, except for the mode argument, which is now `gui`.

 A figure window should open and update every second as new trials arrive.
-Custom plots can also be created in Pyton code and called for from the `plotters` section of the experiment YAML.
+Custom plots can also be created in Python and called for from the `plotters` section of the experiment YAML.

 ### simulating delay